- This event has passed.

-In this hour we will give you an introduction to Chemistry at Sheffield, which courses we have to offer, and how we inspire both young scientists and Nobel Prize winners with our groundbreaking research and innovative teaching.
+In this hour we will give you a 20 minute introduction to Chemistry at Sheffield, which courses we have to offer, and how we inspire both young scientists and Nobel Prize winners with our groundbreaking research and innovative teaching.

-This session is finished by a short taster lecture given by Dr. Tim Craggs, who will discuss how the chemistry we teach has a place in his research on the structure and function of DNA.
+This session then moves on to a taster lecture given by Dr. Tim Craggs, who will discuss how the chemistry we teach has a place in his research on the structure and function of DNA.
+In particular Tim will focus on the use of light as a ruler in DNA.

 Suitable for: This lecture would be appropriate for Year 12 and Year 13 students studying, or thinking about studying, Chemistry.